-Stay in One of North America's Oldest Settlements
+Stay in Heart of One of North America's Oldest Settlements

 A Historic Waterfront Residence